onzfonz/comp227/src/content/7/en/part7e.md

 > Anyone who doesn’t do this will be fired.
 Thank you; have a nice day!

-Nowadays, one of the biggest forerunners in the use of microservices is [Netflix](https://www.infoq.com/presentations/netflix-chaos-microservices).
+Nowadays, one of the biggest proponents in the use of microservices is [Netflix](https://www.infoq.com/presentations/netflix-chaos-microservices).

 The use of microservices has steadily been gaining hype to be kind of a [silver bullet](https://en.wikipedia.org/wiki/No_Silver_Bullet) of today, which is being offered as a solution to almost every kind of problem.